Panglao Island Hopping Tour and why we don’t recommend it

 Despite not having great weather, the vibe here was very relaxing and because all the people seem to stay towards one end of the sand bar, if you move to the other side you get a lot of space to yourself.

 Michelle at the Virgin island sand bar

-The trip back was uneventful except for the complaints of one guy who was asking for his money back.
+The trip back was uneventful except for the complaints of one guy who was asking for his money back since he felt that the Panglao island hopping tour was a complete waste of time and money.
 Perfectly justified we thought!